Homework Assignment #6 — Contribution

 them.
 However, if your actual changes deviate from the plan, we expect a

 short explanation with your final submission.
-(About 2 paragraphs per task.)
+(About, or up to, 2

 - Task link(s).
 Evidence that the task(s) is/are requested by